 - Member Since2001

-Before his spinal cord injury, Mike Whitehead was an avid multi-sport athlete who enjoyed basketball, volleyball, hockey, soccer and badminton.
+Before his spinal cord injury, Mike Whitehead was an avid multi-sport athlete who enjoyed basketball, volleyball, hockey, soccer, and badminton.
 He was introduced to wheelchair rugby when his future teammates, including David Willsie, came to visit him at the Parkwood Rehabilitation Hospital in London, Ontario.
 He quickly became hooked on the contact and the level of competition and made the national team, just one year after his injury.

-Mike has been a mainstay in Team Canada, have competed in four Paralympic games (2 silvers & 1 bronze), five World Championships (1 gold, 1 silver & 2 bronze) and two Parapan Am Games (1 gold & 1 silver).
+Mike has been a mainstay in Team Canada, have competed in five Paralympic games (2 silvers & 1 bronze), five World Championships (1 gold, 1 silver & 2 bronze) and two Parapan Am Games (1 gold & 1 silver).
 He has taken on a mentorship role with his younger teammates in recent years, by his sharing his experiences and knowledge of the sport.

 - Silver medalist at the 2019 Lima Parapan Am Games